bemit/satellite-app/README.md

 Default's config includes:

-- `env` if in production or not in production
+- env var `env` if in production or not in production
     - with value `prod` it is assumed in the App (not the framework) that it is in production
     - use `$_ENV['env'] === 'prod'` to check for production
+- `/config/config.php` - meta config
+- `/config/dependencies.php` - definitions for PHP-DI
+- `/config/events.php` - define app components flow
+- `/config/pipeline.php` - setup PSR middlewares and pipeline

 ## PSRs